CP1404/Practicals/prac_01/README.md

     **
     ***
     ****

+> [!NOTE]
+> We just asked you to "print n stars/lines".
+> `n` is a common name for a value like this.
+As our [Style Guide](https://github.com/CP1404/Starter/wiki/Style-Guide)
+> shows, we like readable unambiguous names like `number_of_stars` and we generally avoid abbreviations.
+> When there are "world standard" abbreviations like `n` here, or `i` for index, we're OK with those.
+> Since these single-character names have been used in mathematics for hundreds of years, we can safely assume that most
+> readers will understand them.
+> But this is not licence to use terse names!
+Using `a` for age or `x` for number of chickens is not OK.
+> It's not about blindly following arbitrary rules but knowing what will work well for an appropriate audience.
+> If in doubt, choose the more descriptive name.

 We've now had the walkthrough and the intermediate exercises where you mostly have existing code to modify and extend, or you have to write